 - (a) The board shall consist of fifteen members and six alternates appointed by the city council for a term of two years.
-All members shall be removable for cause by the city council upon written charges and after a public hearing. - (b) The officers of the board shall consist of a chair, two vice-chairs, a board administrator, a secretary, and any other officers the board may elect or the chair may appoint.
-The board administrator and secretary shall have no voting rights. - (c) The board shall be divided into three panels of five members.
-A board member may serve only on the panel to which the member is assigned. - (d) The board and panels of the board shall be provided the staff employees necessary to conduct its proceedings, as provided by the budget.
-The services of an accountant and abstract research company may be retained as needed for the preparation of compliance cases.
+All members shall be removable for cause by the city council upon written charges and after a public hearing. - (b) The officers of the board shall consist of a chair, two vice-chairs, appointed by the mayor, a board administrator, a board secretary, a board attorney, and any other officers the board may elect or the chair may appoint.
+The board administrator, [and] board secretary, and board attorney shall have no voting rights. - (c) The board shall be divided into three panels of five members.
+A board member may serve only on the panel to which the member is assigned.
+The chair and vice-chair shall each be the presiding officer of one of the panels. - (d) The board and panels of the board shall be provided the staff employees necessary to conduct its proceedings, as provided by the budget.
+The services of an accountant and abstract research company may be retained as needed for the preparation of compliance cases. - Section 3.
+Quorum.